Skip to main content

 Adjustable-rate mortgage (ARM)

-An adjustable-rate mortgage has a fixed introductory rate that stays the same for a set period of time, such as 5 or 7 years, then may change periodically.
+An adjustable-rate mortgage has a fixed introductory rate that stays the same for a set period of time, then may change periodically.
 This means your monthly P&I payment could increase considerably after your introductory period is over.
 Rate caps exist to limit the amount your interest rate can rise.

 External economic factors

-• Strength of the economy.
-Economic growth leads to more homebuyers in the market.
+• Strength of the economy: Economic growth may lead to more homebuyers in the market.
 As demand increases, so do mortgage rates due to the fact that lenders only have so much money to lend out.

-• Housing market conditions.
-When fewer homes are being built, mortgage rates drop as demand for mortgages decreases.
-An increase of people renting can similarly drive down demand for mortgages and lower rates.
+• Housing market conditions: When fewer homes are being built, mortgage rates drop as demand for mortgages decreases.
+An increase in people renting can similarly drive down demand for mortgages and lower rates.

-• Federal Reserve.
-The Federal Reserve is the nation's central bank that works to encourage job growth and keep inflation under control.
-While the Federal Reserve doesn't actually set mortgage rates, the numbers generally rise and fall with the change of federal fund rates.
+• Federal Reserve: The Federal Reserve is the nation’s central bank that works to encourage job growth and keep inflation under control.
+While the Federal Reserve doesn’t actually set mortgage rates, the numbers generally rise and fall with the change in federal funds rate.

 How to lower, change or lock-in your mortgage rate